Asuka Langley Soryu: Neon Genesis Evangelion

-"Just to let you know, Asuka wasn't the most open-hearted character I've met.
+"Asuka wasn't the most open-hearted character I've met.
 When I act Asuka's part, I try to synchronize myself with her 400%.
 But every time I tried to draw myself in closer synchronization, Asuka would never allow herself to synch with me.
 Even in the end, she would never step across the line and draw closer to me.
 One day, I figured out that there was a wall in Asuka's heart."